HMS Lapwing (U62): Construction and design

 Lapwing was one of eight Modified Black Swan-class sloops ordered by the Admiralty on 27 March 1941 as part of the 1940 Supplemental War Programme.
 The Modified Black Swans were an improved version of the pre-war Black Swan-class sloops, with greater beam, allowing a heavier close-in anti-aircraft armament to be accommodated.

 Lapwing was 299 ft 6 in long overall and 283 ft 0 in between perpendiculars, with a beam of 38 ft 6 in and a draught of 11 ft 4 in at deep load.
 Displacement of the Modified Black Swans was 1350–1490 LT standard and 1880–1950 LT deep load depending on the armament and equipment fitted.
 Two Admiralty three-drum water-tube boilers provided steam to Parsons geared steam turbines which drove two shafts.
 The machinery was rated at 4300 shp, giving a speed of 19.75 kn.

 The ship's main gun armament (as fitted to all the Modified Black Swans) consisted of 3 twin QF 4 inch (102 mm) Mk XVI guns, in dual purpose mounts, capable of both anti-ship and anti-aircraft use.
 Close-in anti-aircraft armament varied between the ships of the class, with Lapwing completing with an armament of ten Oerlikon 20 mm cannon (4 twin and 2 single mounts).
 The ship carried a heavy depth charge outfit of 110 charges, and was originally planned to be fitted with eight depth-charge throwers and three rails, although this was later revised to four throwers and two chutes as this gave a more efficient pattern of depth charges.

 Lapwing was laid down at Scotts Shipbuilding and Engineering Company's Greenock shipyard as yard number 605 on 17 December 1941, was launched on 16 July 1943 and completed on 21 March 1944.
-She was allocated the Pennant number U62, although owing to an apparent error at the shipyard, this was painted on the ship as UPT62.
+She was allocated the pennant number U62, although owing to an apparent error at the shipyard, this was painted on the ship as UPT62.

 HMS Lapwing Memorial

 Lapwing’s memorial stone was unveiled in The Close Garden, Saffron Walden.

-In December 1941, Saffron Walden Borough and Rural Councils decided to band together to raise £120,000 to adopt a ship and have the Saffron Walden coat of arms painted on its quarter deck.
-Through a tremendous fund-raising effort the town succeeded and was allocated HMS Lapwing in June 1942, whereupon townsfolk began knitting essentials for the crew, exchanging letters and even hanging the Lapwing crest in the Town Hall where it remains to this day.
+In December 1941, Saffron Walden Borough and Rural Councils decided to band together to raise £120,000 to adopt a ship and have the Saffron Walden coat of arms painted on its quarterdeck.
+Through a tremendous fund-raising effort the town succeeded and was allocated HMS Lapwing in June 1942, whereupon townsfolk began knitting essentials for the crew, exchanging letters and even hanging the Lapwing crest in the town hall, where it remains to this day.